BharathKumarRavichandran/FoodShare/README.md

 ## Features

 * App with secure login and sign up options.
-* Sign up process with real time indication of usernames availability and a Captcha.
+* Sign up process with real time indication of usernames availability, profile picture upload and a Captcha.
 * Users can add type, title, description, image, approximate address(text/Google Maps), pickup time of the listings.
 * Users can add listings to their My Listings page, and can edit, unlist, delete the listings listed by them.
 * Users can refine listing results by listing type, distance and more.